thchr/thchr.github.io/notes/connectivities.md

 **Notes:**

-1.  (▪)²ᵀ denotes the singular Γ-symmetry content of the 2T plane waves connected to $ω=0$, whether regular or irregular.
+1.  (▪)\T denotes the singular Γ-symmetry content of the 2T plane waves connected to $ω=0$, whether regular or irregular.

 2. The ~~~2<sup>nd</sup>~~~ minimal solutions were skipped for SGs 2, 10, and 47 due to excessive execution time.